Fe-S Cluster Cu Displacement (Geochemical Cu-Fe Replacement Series)

 Dithiolane-Chalcopyrite Ligand Homology

-CONDITIONALAncient copper-sulfur chemistry from deep-sea vents may mirror the molecular trigger for copper-induced cell death.
+CONDITIONALAncient copper-sulfur chemistry from deep-sea vents may mirror the molecular mechanism that makes copper lethal to cells.

 Evolutionary FDX1-LIAS Reconstruction